+It was commented that R0125 item 1 is also the same proposal.

+Decision (bug fix for existing intent): Adopt this inference.
+(The exact editorial expression is at the discretion of the editor.)

+If DCI is present, infer vps_max_sublayers_minus1 to be dci_max_sublayers_minus1 or 6 otherwise.
+(JVET-R0199 aspect 2)

+Because of another action taken at the meeting that removed the syntax element dci_max_sublayers_minus1, this item is no longer relevant.

-If DCI is present infer vps_max_sublayers_minus1 to be dci_max_sublayers_minus1 or 6 otherwise.
-(JVET-R0199 aspect 2)Constrain the maximum value of vps_max_sublayers_minus1 to be less than or equal to dci_max_sublayers_minus1?
+Constrain the maximum value of vps_max_sublayers_minus1 to be less than or equal to dci_max_sublayers_minus1?
 (JVET-R0199 aspect 1)